marlonvets/DSTI_DevopsProject/README.md

 docker pull marlont876/userapidocker-mt:latest
 ```
  #### 3. Docker Compose
- 1. The application can be started from the docker compose file using the command below:
+ 1. The application can be started from the docker compose file using the command below in the root of the package folder where the docker-compose.yaml file is located:
   ```
   docker-compose up
 ```